elena19m/cloud-courses/website/docs/intro.md

 # Classes

-Here you can find tutorials and labs for the classes that were developed under the CyberCloud team:
+Here you can find tutorials and labs for the classes that were developed by our team:
 1. [Cloud Computing](cloud-computing)
 2. [Communication Networks](network)
 3. [Security of Cloud and Grid Computing](security)